 Faith is a powerful thing.
 Faith is tied to religion.
-Different religions come with certain rules and traditions that has shaped people lives on our planet for thousands of years.
-In Judaism they have a resting day called Shabbat, which starts Friday evening when the sun sets.
+Different religions come with certain rules and traditions that have shaped people’s lives on our planet for thousands of years.
+In Judaism, they have a resting day called Shabbat, which starts Friday evening at sunset.
 Invariably intertwined with observing the Shabbat is the braided bread Challah.
 This is my recipe for sourdough challah.

 Disclaimer!
 This is not an article about religion or my views on it, but if you are a regular reader you know I always like to look into the backstory of the things I present here.